AudithSoftworks/Uniform/README.md

 *Default:* "uniform"

-If useID is set to true, this string is prefixed to element ID’s and attached to the container div of each uniformed element.
+If useID is set to true, this string is prefixed to element ID’s and attached to the container div of each Uniformed element.
 If you have a checkbox with the ID of "remember-me" the container div would have the ID "uniform-remember-me".

     $("select").uniform({idPrefix: 'container'});